msfchen/msfchen.github.io/_posts/2024-04-14-intelligent-open-domain-chatbots.md

 The multifaceted nature of AGI is now well-documented, including some opposing facets, such as factual groundedness vs creativeness.
 Thus, it is challenging to come up with a single aggregated metric for AGI.
 In practice, it would be more beneficial to use a panel of AGIs, where the best-matching AGI will be automatically selected for the given task or subtask that can leverage its strength.

-**Postulate of Intelligence Formation.** Intelligence can be formed in a conditional generation system by training it with sufficiently large amount of high-quality knowledge to perform well above average human adult on all the tasks required for intelligence evaluations.
+**Postulate of Intelligence Formation.** Intelligence can be formed in a conditional language generation system by training it with sufficiently large amount of high-quality knowledge to perform well above average human adult on all the tasks required for intelligence evaluations.

 - [OpenAI](#openai)
     - [InstructGPT](#instructgpt)